design-group/ignition-tag-cicd-module/gateway/readme.md

 1. We use a logger (`slf4j.Logger`) for proper error and info logging.
 2. We check for null references before using them to avoid null pointer exceptions.
 3. We use constants for component IDs and module aliases to maintain consistency across the module.

-This gateway hook ensures that our custom components are properly registered with the Perspective module, making them available for use in Perspective projects.
-It also handles the proper mounting of resources and cleanup during shutdown.